nonlinear/blog/_posts/study/2020-03-27-collapsism.md

 - **Green Wizards**
   - (john michael grear - arch druids)
   - individual experts socially sharing skills
+  - Rapid roll-out of individual and group systems from skill banks
 - **Transition Towns**
   - social cooperation for rising resource prices
   - communalizes the mnagement of supply chains for food and essential services
+  - group & org strategy for maintaining supply chains & infrastructure
 - **Dark Mountain**
   - change cultural reality,refresh our possibilities
   - finding the spaces to turn the ship
+  - managing expectation by imagination to make room for adaptation

 #### Managing Risks